Richard is one of the three brothers who runs Hallidays.

 My ideal funeral: I’d like to be buried in a Willow Oval.
 Music would be Dancing in the Moonlight by Top Loader.

-Accounts assistant John joined us in 2012 as an apprentice
+Hanhan joined us in August 2015 as an apprentice

 “The company’s values are that we are ‘flexible, ethical and trusted’ – qualities that make me proud to work for Hallidays.

-My ideal funeral: I’d like a simple coffin and the music has definitely not got to be too serious.
+My ideal funeral: I’d like a Worcester Casket and the music ‘Need you Now’ by Lady Antebellum.